MatthewChau99/data-512-homework_1/README.md

     This graph contains time series for the top 10 article pages by peak page views over the entire time by access type.
 This is located in `img/top10peak.png`.
 3. Fewest Months of Data
     This graph shows the pages with the fewest months of available data.
 Some of them have only one month of data.
 The created graph is located in `img/top10peak.png`.

+## Code for Reproduction
+For a faster go-through, I have created query functions and visualization functions in `src/data_query.py` and `src/data_visualize.py`.
+Their usage are shown in `demo_notebook_clean.ipynb`. <br>
+For detailed explanation, please refer to `demo_notebook_detailed.ipynb` where each step is detailedly commented.

 ## License